nazymkm/tidydata/README.md

 #Project
 This is the last assignment for the Coursera's Getting and Cleaning data science course.
-The task is to prepare tidy data set that can be used for analysis later to show our ability to collect, work with, and clean a data set.
+The task is to prepare tidy data set that can be used for analysis later, so we could show our ability to collect, work with, and clean a data set.

 ##The Data
 The data used here represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 It can be downloaded from here: